Hand Tool Ergonomics - Health Hazards

 Static load or effort occurs when muscles are kept tense and motionless.
 Examples of static effort include holding the arms elevated (Figure 1a), or extended forwards or sideways (Figure 1b).
-(Try holding your arm straight out in front of you for a few minutes and you will see what we mean.
-Put any object in your outstretched hand and its weight will add to the static effort exponentially.)
+(Try holding your arm straight out in front of you for a few minutes.
+Put any object in your outstretched hand, and its weight will exponentially add to the static effort.)
 Bending and twisting the neck or the whole torso can also increase static load considerably.
 Add the exertion of force required by hand tools, and static load can increase still further (Figure 1c).

-Static effort, that is holding any strained position for a period of time, is a particularly undesirable component in any work situation.
+Static effort, that is, holding any strained position for a period of time, is a particularly undesirable component in any work situation.
 Static effort increases the pressure on both the muscles, as well as on tissues, tendons and ligaments.
-It also reduces blood flow which cause a localized fatigue at a much quicker rate than would be expected by performing dynamic work (involving movement).
+It also reduces blood flow, which causes localized fatigue at a much quicker rate than would be expected by performing dynamic work (involving movement).
 Statically loaded muscles are much more vulnerable to fatigue and subsequent injury than muscles which are performing dynamic work.
 Furthermore, muscles which are tired by static work take more than 10 times longer to recover from fatigue.

 Awkward positions of the upper body considerably increase the effort needed to complete the task.
-The resulting fatigue, discomfort, and pain add further to the risk for developing injury.
+The resulting fatigue, discomfort, and pain add further to the risk of developing injury.

 Typically, using a hand tool requires a firm grip.
 The resulting compression of soft tissue in the palm and fingers may obstruct blood circulation, resulting in numbness and tingling.
 Blisters are also common due to friction between the palm of the hand and the handle of the tool.